female

 Usage notes

-Due to its inclusion of non-human animals, some find it dehumanizing to refer to female humans as "female(s)", especially in non-technical, informal contexts.
-Other have criticized it as being overly used for women compared to the use of "male(s)" for men.
+• Due to its inclusion of non-human animals, some, like Time magazine's Jay Newton-Small and former Jezebel contributor Kara Brown, find it dehumanizing and disparaging to refer to female humans as "female(s)" as a noun, especially in non-technical, informal contexts.
+Others, like Buzzfeed's Heben Nigatu and Tracy Clayton, have criticized it as being overly used for women compared to the use of "male(s)" for men.
 It is frequently used in police blotters, dispatches, reports, and legal, medical, or physiological documents to encompass girls and women.

 Derived terms